Does Informing about Government Transparency Boost Trust? Exploring an Overlooked Mechanism

 Governments implement transparency policies aiming to enhance citizens' trust, but the outcomes of these efforts are complex and not fully understood.
 Existing literature often focuses on how citizens consume government information, but tends to overlook the impact of the act of disclosure itself.
 This study seeks to fill this gap by examining citizens' responses to the act of government disclosure, independent of the content disclosed.
 Through a factorial survey experiment, the research manipulates motivations, types, and levels of information disclosure across two distinct organizations to assess their impact on public trust.
 The findings reveal that the act of disclosure generally enhances trust perceptions, but this effect is significantly modulated by individuals' pre-existing attitudes toward transparency.
 Those indifferent about transparency do not show increased trust, while for those who value transparency, trust increases notably.
 The study also finds that the disclosure of performance information, particularly when combined with financial information, has the most substantial impact on trust.
 Moreover, public trust is higher when organizations disclose more information than legally required.
 These results contribute to a more nuanced understanding of how government transparency influences public trust and highlight the importance of considering citizen attitudes in transparency initiatives.

-Strategies for mediating downstream citizen voice into public policy and service ecosystems
+Strategies for mediating downstream citizen voice into public policy and service ecosystems - what, how and why?

 Rebecca Kirley, Juan Pablo Ripamonti, Maria Cucciniello